Thelymitra atronitida: Taxonomy and naming

 Thelymitra atronitida was first formally described in 2000 by Jeff Jeanes and the description was published in Muelleria from a specimen collected near Genoa.
 The specific epithet (atronitida) is derived from the Latin words ater meaning "black" and nitida meaning "bright", "shining" or "elegant", referring to the colour of the anther lobe.

 Distribution and habitat

-The black-hooded sun orchid grows in heathy open forest and grasstree plains in eastern New South Wales, far north-eastern Victoria and eastern Tasmania.
+Black-hooded sun orchid grows in heathy open forest and grasstree plains in eastern New South Wales, far north-eastern Victoria and eastern Tasmania.

 Conservation

 This orchid is only known from two locations in New South Wales, where it is classified as "critically endangered" under the Biodiversity Conservation Act 2016.
 It is only known from five locations in Tasmania and is listed as "endangered" under the Threatened Species Protection Act 1995 in that state.